maximus-brown/maximus-brown.github.io/_posts/2020-07-06-Learn-how-to-mint-NFT-on-Cardano-using-Metro-Mermaids.markdown

 I can't be held responsible or liable for your use of the information contained in or linked from these web pages.
 Please try at your own risk.

 # Let's get started!
+Find an image that you're completely fine with messing up on and uploading to a place where everyone has access to see without restrictions.
+Once images are uploaded to IPFS there's no turning back and they can't be deleted ever!

+I'd also suggest being VERY careful what type of image you're uploading to ensure you don't break any copyright infringements.

 ### Go to Pinata:
 [https://pinata.cloud/](https://pinata.cloud/)